Sojourner Consulting is a mission-driven planning and strategic consultancy.

 Mortgage Bankers Association

 Place-Based.
 We are planners who love all the soft sides of places.
 We're interested in how people communicate, the role of informal groups, and local history and culture.
-We bring our policy and cultural expertise to teams with technical expertise in design, engineering, and economic analysis.Human-Centered.
-We try to understand people's experiences and perspectives and the different systems they are navigating.
-We use qualitative tools and approaches to get rich, nuanced information.
-We spend a lot of time walking around and sitting in the back of church basements.Culturally Competent.
+We often bring our policy and cultural expertise to teams with technical expertise in design, engineering, and economic analysis.Human-Centered.
+We try to understand how people bring their experiences and perspectives to bear on various systems.
+We use qualitative tools and participatory approaches to get rich, nuanced information.
+We spend a lot of time walking around neighborhoods and sitting in the back of church basements.Culturally Competent.
 We thrive in multicultural, multilingual environments.
 We often work with immigrants, refugees and English Language Learners.

 Selected Clients